CLIMADA-project/climada_python/doc/source/install_cluster.rst

    - Change the working path to the path you have cloned the climada_python repository to

    - Customise the bsub options accordingly

+   - Check out https://scicomp.ethz.ch/wiki/Using_the_batch_system#Basic_job_submission for more info on job submission.